-Yule Recipes: 13 Traditional & Modern Winter Solstice Meals & Beverages
+Yule Recipes: 14 Traditional & Modern Winter Meals & Beverages

 It’s almost time to break out your warm blankets, cozy slippers, and dutch ovens.
 Look, I know most pagans live for the Samhain season.
 But I most look forward to the Winter Solstice season every year.
 Particularly for the warm, hearty meals and drinks.
 I mean, truthfully, there’s more to it than just the food.
 But who am I kidding?
 The food is hands-down the best part!
-Here we give you our favorite 10 traditional and modern Yule recipes for the Winter sabbat season. including meals, drinks, and desserts.
+Here we give you our favorite 14 traditional and modern Yule recipes for the Winter sabbat season. including meals, drinks, and desserts.
 Winter Solstice Blessings!

 The Winter Holidays scream the colors of red and green, as well as heavy, rich flavors.
 Depending on where you live, the traditional Winter and holiday meals will differ.
 I think that’s half of the fun!
 Try making both traditional Yule fare as well as modern meals and alternatives.
 Include your own traditional Winter foods.
 Make these meals throughout the Winter season, as well as on the Yule sabbat.
 You won’t regret it.